shayff/SmartShifter/README.md

 pip install requirements.txt
 ```

-To install the web app use npm.
+Use the package manager npm to install the web app.
 ```bash
 cd web
 npm install